Indrazar/auth-sessions-example/README.md

 # Does This Work?
 No. It's mostly a learning experience and I have no idea what I am doing.
 This section will disappear once it is a more serious template.

+# Notes about Spam
+Opening this to the greater internet is likey a VERY BAD idea unless you at a minimum implement recaptcha (just an example, not a recommendation) and/or other bot mitigations.
+The bots will arrive and they will sell you uggs.

 # Leptos Auth-Example

 This project is made with the [Leptos](https://github.com/leptos-rs/leptos) web framework and the [cargo-leptos](https://github.com/akesson/cargo-leptos) tool using [Axum](https://github.com/tokio-rs/axum).